-Vacancies occurring as a result of death, resignation or any other permanent or temporary cause shall be filled as speedily as possible, and in any case within three months, in the manner fixed for the appointments.
+Vacancies occurring as a result of death, resignation or any other permanent or temporary cause shall be filled within the shortest possible time, and in any case within three months, in the manner fixed for the appointments.

-The Permanent Conciliation Commission shall be constituted within six months from the exchange of ratifications of the present Treaty.
+The Permanent Conciliation Commission shall be constituted within six months from the exchange of the ratifications of the present Treaty.

-If the appointment of the members to be designated jointly should not take place within the said period, or, in the case of the filling of a vacancy, within three months from the time when the seat falls vacant, the President of the Swiss Confederation shall, in the absence of any other agreement, be requested to make the necessary appointments.
+If the appointment of the members to be designated by common agreement should not have been made within the said period, or, in the case of the filling of a vacancy, within three months from the time when the seat falls vacant, the President of the Swiss Confederation shall, in the absence of any other agreement, be requested to make the necessary appointments.

-Disputes shall be brought before the Permanent Conciliation Commission by means of an application addressed to the President under the conditions laid down in Articles 3 or 7, as the case may be.
+Disputes shall be brought before the Permanent Conciliation Commission by means of a request addressed to the President under the conditions laid down in Articles 3 and 7, as the case may be.

-The application, after giving a summary account of the subject of the dispute, shall contain an invitation to the Commission to take all necessary measures with a view to arriving at an amicable solution.
+The request, after giving a summary account of the subject of the dispute, shall contain the invitation to the Commission to take all necessary measures with a view to arriving at an amicable settlement.

-If the application emanates from only one of the Parties, notification thereof shall be given without delay by that Party to the other Party.
+If the request emanates from only one of the Parties, notification thereof shall be given without delay by that Party to the other Party.

-Within fifteen days from the date on which a dispute has been brought by one of the High Contracting Parties before the Permanent Conciliation Commission, either Party may, for the examination of the particular dispute, replace its own commissioner by a person possessing special competence in the matter.
+Within fifteen days from the date on which one of the High Contracting Parties shall have brought a dispute before the Permanent Conciliation Commission, either Party may, for the examination of the particular dispute, replace its own commissioner by a person possessing special competence in the matter.

-The Party making use of this right shall immediately notify the other Party; the latter shall, in such case, be entitled to take similar action within fifteen days from the date on which the notification reaches it.
+The Party making use of this right shall immediately inform the other Party; the latter shall in such case be entitled to take similar action within fifteen days from the date on which the notification reaches it.